 Parking

-Black Rock Resort Suites
+Black Rock Oceanfront Resort Review – Suites

 Although the suite sleeps six, the extra space was welcome as both Erin and I worked out of this room for one day.
 We found plenty of space to take our calls and work comfortably.

 Aside from the views, having a full kitchen is a nice touch and makes for a great place to bunker down for a winter storm.
 Appliances are from Miele and include a convection oven/microwave, dishwasher, and fridge.
-We were visiting in the summer during a record heatwave so cooking was not in our best interest.
+We were visiting in the summer during a record heatwave, so cooking was not in our best interest.
 Charcuterie boards, beer, and enjoying it with sunset views certainly were.

 Sleeping to the sounds of the crashing waves was another highlight.
-At home, I have a Google home bedtime routine which includes sounds of the ocean to fall asleep to.
-We joked as at one point I caught myself asking Google to stop 🤦♂️ .
+At home, I have a Google Home bedtime routine, which includes sounds of the ocean to fall asleep to.
+We joked as, at one point, I caught myself asking Google to stop 🤦♂️ .

 What Is There To See and Do Near the Black Rock Resort?